Swallow Bird House: Design and Build the Ultimate Nesting Haven

 More trips on the swallow bird house

-1. Tree Swallows are a great bird to have in your yard, but they need certain conditions.
+Tree Swallows are a great bird to have in your yard, but they need certain conditions.
 They require high unmowed grass near water and about 20–25 feet of distance from any other nest boxes so that the tree swallow doesn’t feel threatened by bluebirds nesting nearby.
-If there’s not enough space for both species you may want to consider adding another box on top or side where only Tree Swallows will go.

-3. If you want to attract songbirds, use your nest box as a haven for them.
+If you want to attract songbirds, use your nest box as a haven for them.
 Once the tree swallows leave their brood behind and clean out the box, it is ready to be used by other birds who are looking for shelter from predators or inclement weather conditions.

-4. There are a few ways to keep predators out.
+There are a few ways to keep predators out.
 One of them is by installing a predator guard on the pole that will make it difficult for any animals, like raccoons or birds with claws, from climbing up and getting into your feeder.

 swallow on top of bird house